-There are 14 million licensed Florida drivers.
-Every year the Florida DMV issues 800,000 plus new drivers licenses.
-New residents to Florida with out-of-state licenses reach well over 400,000 annually.
-In other words, the DMV offices are busy so you need to know your requirements and be prepared before going into an office to save yourself time.
+DMV offices are busy so you need to know your requirements and be prepared before going into an office to save yourself time.

 This section will address getting a Restricted License (also known as Learners Permit) and an Operators License for Florida Residents.
 We have provided shortcuts to other drivers license types offered in Florida.

-- Florida Drivers Manual Florida Drivers License Renewal
+Florida Drivers License Topics

-For more details on a restricted license read the Learners Permit page
+For more details on a restricted license read the Learners Permit page.

-If you are 18 years or older, you are not required to retain a learners license but you still must complete the required course and tests before going in for a behind-the-wheel driving test.
+If you are 18 years or older, you are not required to retain a Learners License but you still must complete the required course and tests before going in for a behind-the-wheel driving test.

 If you are getting a drivers license for the first time and are 18 years or older, you must complete the four-hour Drug and Alcohol Traffic Awareness (DATA) course and the written DMV test on road signs and road rules.
 Both the DATA course and the written DMV test are available online from DMV approved schools.

-Along with your Certificate of Completion you must bring two forms of identification to show proof of birth date and social security number to the drivers license office.
+You must bring two forms of identification to show proof of birth date and social security number to the drivers license office.
 The primary identification must be an original or certified birth certificate or social security card.

 At the drivers license office you will also take a vision test, behind-the-wheel driving test, pay a driver license fee, and get your picture taken for an operator's license.